 Biography

-Michael joined ORI as a DPhil student in 2018, as a member of Pembroke College and he is supervised by Nick Hawes as part of the GOALS lab.
+Michael joined ORI as a DPhil student in 2018 as a member of Pembroke College, supervised by Nick Hawes as part of the GOALS lab.
 He completed a BA at Cambridge and an MS at Stanford both in Computer Science.
 Michael has worked on a range of machine learning projects, including function preserving (neural) network transforms, Sequential Variational Auto-Encoders and Human 3D pose estimation in the wild.

 Michael’s research interests lie in the fields of Reinforcement Learning and Machine Vision.
-In particular, he will be working on long-term multi-objective planning and autonomy for mobile robots, probabilistic verification, and learning by demonstration.
+In particular, he worked on long-term multi-objective planning and autonomy for mobile robots, probabilistic verification, and learning by demonstration.

 Most Recent Publications